-Factors Considered When Finding Remedial Actions.
-If the Respondent is found responsible for a violation of the University's Anti-Discrimination Policies, the Equity Officer or Title IX Coordinator and Designated Administrator will determine remedial actions.
+1. If the Staff Respondent is found responsible for a violation of the University's Anti-Discrimination Policies, the Equity HR Officer and

-Factors considered when finding a remedial action may include:

-- 1. The nature, severity of, and circumstances surrounding the violation; - 2.
-The need for remedial actions to bring an end to the discrimination, harassment and/or retaliation;

-- 3. The need for remedial actions to prevent the future recurrence of discrimination, harassment and/or retaliation; and

-- 4. The need to remedy the effects of the discrimination, harassment and/or retaliation on the Complainant and the University community.

-- 5. Any other information deemed relevant by the Equity Officer or Title IX Coordinator and Designated Administrator.

-- 2. Remedial Actions.
-The following remedial actions may also be imposed to address the effects of the violation(s) of the University's Anti-Discrimination Policies on the Complainant.
-Such remedial actions may vary depending on the circumstances of the policy violation(s), but may include:

-- 1. Where the Complainant is a student:

-- (1) Permitting the student to retake courses;

-- (2) Providing tuition reimbursement;

-- (3) Providing additional academic support;
+- Supervisor will determine sanctions and remedial actions.
+If the University is found responsible for a violation of the University's Anti-Discrimination Policies, the Equity Officer and Designated Administrator will determine remedial actions. - 2.
+Factors to be considered when finding sanctions and remedial actions may include: - 1.
+The nature, severity of, and circumstances surrounding the violation; - 2.
+The disciplinary history of the Respondent; - 3.
+The need for sanctions/remedial actions to bring an end to the conduct: - 4.
+The need for sanctions/remedial actions to prevent the future recurrence of conduct: - 5.
+The need to remedy the effects of the conduct on the Complainant and the University community; and - 6.
+Any other information deemed relevant by the decision-maker(s). - 3.
+Types of Sanctions.
+The following sanctions may be imposed upon any Staff Member found to have violated the University's Anti-Discrimination Policies.
+Multiple sanctions may be imposed for any single violation.
+Sanctions include but are not limited to: - 1.
+Warning verbal or written; - 2.
+Performance improvement plan; - 3.
+Required counseling; - 4.
+Required training or education; - 5.
+Loss of annual pay increase; - 6.
+Loss of supervisory responsibility; - 7.
+Demotion: - 8.
+Suspension without pay; - 9.
+Termination; and - 10.
+Recommendation of discipline in a training program, including recommendation of termination, suspension or other corrective or remedial actions. - 4.
+Remedial Actions.
+The following remedial actions may also be imposed to address the effects of the violation(s) of the University's Anti-Discrimination Policies on the Complainant for violations by a Staff Member or the University as a Respondent.
+The Equity Officer or Equity HR Officer is responsible for effective implementation of any remedial actions.
+Such remedial actions will vary depending on the circumstances of the policy violation(s), but may include: - 1.
+Where the Complainant is a student: - (1) Permitting the student to retake courses; - (2) Providing tuition reimbursement;

 - (4) Removal of a disciplinary action; and

 - (5) Providing educational and/or on-campus housing accommodations.

-- 2. Where the complainant is an employee:
+- 2. Where the Complainant is an employee:

 - (1) Removal of a disciplinary action;

 - (2) Modification of a performance review;

 - (3) Adjustment in pay;

 - (4) Changes to the employee's reporting relationships; and

 - (5) Workplace accommodations.

 - 3. In addition, the University may offer or require training and/or monitoring as appropriate to address the effects of the violation(s) of the University's Anti-Discrimination Policies.

+- 5. When Implemented.
+Sanctions and remedial actions are implemented immediately by the Equity Officer, unless the Equity Resolution Appellate Officer stays their implementation pending the outcome of the appeal.

-17. Appeal.
+19. Appeal.